-326 • A core is identified to include a local maximum of eddy anomaly Z^ and its 327 neighboring grid points whose values are greater than 100 GPMs and decrease radially to 328 about 20 GPMs smaller than the maximum value.
-329 • Two cores on consecutive Z^ maps belong to a PMZ event if they share at least 330 one grid point and move no greater than 10 degrees longitude per day.
-331 • The PMZ persists for four days or longer and ends at the core without a 332 successor.
-The number of days can be as small as two.
-333 • Each of the tracked cores is expanded to include more contiguous points whose 334 Z^ values decrease radially to about 100 GPMs excluding weak ridges.
-335 Because time anomalies Z' are capable of detecting ridges even though their 336 maximum can deviate away from actual ridges in the Northeast Pacific (Fig. 1 and Fig. 337 8b below), Table 1 gives comparisons of Z-based PMZ approaches and Z'-based 338 blocking indices, which are inferred from DG83 and Renwick (2005).
-339 3.
-Results 340 3.1 Three Cases 341 To demonstrate how open ridges and blocking highs form one event, the PMZ 342 episode that occurred during 9-26 January 2013 - discussed in previous section and 343 illustrated in Figs. 2-3 - is examined in more detail.
-Open ridges had preceded this 344 episode for several days (Fig. 3a), but moved faster than the threshold of 10 degrees longitude per day2.
-After 9 January (Fig. 2), the ridge became sufficiently stationary.
-345 346 Over the next 4 days, it gradually strengthened and developed into an omega-shape blocking (Fig. 3c).
-The blocked ridge then weakened and tilted to the northwest, but 347 348 remained quasi-stationary.
-By 22 January (Fig. 3e), the ridge opened and its core was inland with the impact area (gray shading) extending into the central U.S. It moved 349 350 slightly faster over the next several days, reaching the central U.S. by 26 January.
-The open ridge stayed over the U.S. for two more days, but moved faster than the threshold 351 and thus not tracked.
-352
+- A core is identified to include a local maximum of eddy anomaly Z^{} and its neighboring grid points whose values are greater than 100 GPMs and decrease radially to about 20 GPMs smaller than the maximum value. - Two cores on consecutive Z maps belong to a PMZ event if they share at least one grid point and move no greater than 10° longitude per day. - The PMZ persists for 4 days or longer and ends at the core without a successor.
+The number of days can be as small as two. - Each of the tracked cores is expanded to include more contiguous points whose Z^{} values decrease radially to about 100 GPMs excluding weak ridges.
+A non-tracked core inside the expanded area is finally absorbed.

+Because time anomalies Z' are capable of detecting ridges even though their maximum can deviate away from actual ridges in the Northeast Pacific (Figs. 1, 8b below), Table 1 gives comparisons of Z^ -based PMZ approaches and Z'based blocking indices, which are inferred from DG83 and Renwick (2005).

+3 Results

+3.1 Three cases

+To demonstrate how open ridges and blocking highs form one event, the PMZ episode that occurred during 9-26 January 2013-discussed in previous section and illustrated in Figs. 2 and 3-is examined in more detail.
+Open ridges had preceded this episode for several days (Fig. 3a), but moved faster than the threshold of 10° longitude per day.2 After 9 January (Fig. 2), the ridge became sufficiently stationary.
+Over the next 4 days, it gradually strengthened and developed into an omega-shape blocking (Fig. 3c).
+The blocked ridge then weakened and tilted to the northwest, but remained quasi-stationary.
+By 22 January (Fig. 3e), the ridge opened and its core was inland with the impact area (gray